NNPDF/nnpdf/doc/sphinx/source/external-code/apfelcomb.rst

 -  `applgrids <https://github.com/NNPDF/applgrids>`__

-There are various ways of generating the latter, as explained in `How to generate applgrids <../tutorials/APPLgrids.md>`__.
+There are various ways of generating the latter, as explained in :ref:`How to generate applgrids <applgrids>`.

 Once the above libraries and data files are set up, the APFELcomb project can be compiled as follows